 We use the information you give us to check you’re getting the right payment.

-- your payment amount may change
+- your payment amount changes

 - your payment stays the same

 - you’re no longer eligible for the payment

 If you’re no longer eligible, we’ll either suspend or cancel your payment.
 Keep in mind you’ll need to pay back money you owe.

 If we’ve paid you too much, you may have a debt.
 If this happens, we’ll send you a letter to explain:

 - how much it is